unik-name/docs.unikname.network/docs/uns-network-tokens/README.md

 ### UNIK Token Remarkable Properties

 :sparkles: **Unique:** The owner of a UNIK has the guarantee that his identifier is unique and that no one can get the same within the same namespace.
-Every @unikname is represented by a single cryptographic hash code locked as a UNIK token within the <uns/> blockchain.
+Every @unikname is represented by a single cryptographic hash code locked as a UNIK token within the <brand name="uns"/> blockchain.

 :sparkles: **Immutable:** Once created and sealed into the blockchain, the name can’t be neither altered, nor changed.

-:sparkles: **Obfuscated:** The internal string representing the @unikname identifier is obfuscated within the <uns/> blockchain.
+:sparkles: **Obfuscated:** The internal string representing the @unikname identifier is obfuscated within the <brand name="uns"/> blockchain.
 Thus, it can neither be read nor listed.
 Only people who knows it can make request on it.

 :sparkles: **Self-Sovereign Asset:** Self-sovereign identifier is a concept where the individual or the entity has ultimate control over their identifier and is the final arbiter of who can access and use their data related to it.
-Every UNIK token has its ownership rules coded within the <uns/> blockchain smart contract.
+Every UNIK token has its ownership rules coded within the <brand name="uns"/> blockchain smart contract.
 Only UNIK token owner has control over it.

-:sparkles: **Created and obtained for Eternity:** Every UNIK token is minted and sealed into the <uns/> blockchain.
+:sparkles: **Created and obtained for Eternity:** Every UNIK token is minted and sealed into the <brand name="uns"/> blockchain.
 No subscription plan required, nobody can delete it.

 ### UNIK Token Issuance